1980 FA Cup final

 The 1980 FA Cup final was contested by West Ham United and Arsenal at Wembley.
 West Ham won by a single goal, scored by Trevor Brooking.
 To date, it is the last time a team from outside the top flight has won the FA Cup.
-It was West Ham's third FA Cup triumph and the last time that they have won a major trophy.
+It was West Ham's third FA Cup triumph and the last time that they had won a major trophy until their UEFA Europa Conference League victory in 2023.